 Yes.
 Teachers will either be seated with each family, or they’ll be floating around to each family to answer questions and support the conversation.
 Teachers will be visiting several families during each time slot.

 We began working during our Advisory classes in the month of October develop our portfolios and to refine our communication and reflection skills.
 We’ve discussed how growth is challenging and scary sometimes, but that it is worth it.
 We’ve discussed the elements of a good reflection, how to speak our truths with integrity and respect, and how to receive feedback, even if we disagree with it.
 These are all part of our IB Approaches to Learning, or the essential skills students need for a lifetime of success.

-This is our third year of student-led conferences, and each year we’ve seen high quality conversations bring families together in wonderful ways.
+This will be our 7th year of student-led conferences, and each year we’ve seen high quality conversations bring families together in wonderful ways.
 Because we’ve been working on these reflection skills during Advisory and other classes, this is a great opportunity for students to practice these skills with the adults in their lives.
 Inviting students to the conversation about their work is a crucial component to their ownership and investment in their own success.
 According to our JTM vision & mission, “We see challenges as opportunities to grow.”
 We will give you questions to discuss with the student after the conference to keep the conversation going.
 You’ll see a different side of your student come alive!

 We will give you questions to discuss with the student after the conference to keep the conversation going.
 We hope that this will become a regular practice outside school, if it is not already.

 Excellent!
 We hope you continue to do so.
 We’re hoping to engage all families in such conversations about growth, and this is a great time to begin or continue practicing.

 We would love for all students to be involved in ways that fit.
 It is our hope that each team and family will make the best decisions for each child.
 If this student-led conference is not the best format for the student, the team and family are welcomed to make other arrangements.